Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 The Mistake Everyone Makes: Ignoring Output Costs

-Here's what most comparison articles do: they look at input cost, say GPT-5 at $1.25/M is cheaper than Claude Sonnet at $3.00/M, and move on.
+Here's what most comparison articles do: they look at input cost, say GPT-5.4 at $1.25/M is cheaper than Claude Sonnet at $3.00/M, and move on.
 That comparison is not wrong.
 It's just incomplete in a way that will mislead your budget planning.

 In any real application, output tokens are where your bill accumulates.
 A typical chatbot sends 500–1,000 input tokens and receives 300–800 output tokens per turn.
 Content generation sends maybe 200 input tokens but generates 1,000–2,000 output tokens.
 The output is what you're actually paying for, and output costs 3–8x more than input on every provider.

 Let's do the real math on a standard production scenario: 10 million tokens per month, 70% input / 30% output (7M input tokens, 3M output tokens).
-This is a reasonable estimate for a mid-sized chatbot or content generation tool.

 Claude Sonnet 4.6 $21.00 $45.00 $66.00